janios/kantoxCodeChallenge/README.md

 ### Prerequisites

 In order to compile this project you will need
-* java 8 or higher
+* java 8 or java 11
+* Not compatible with Java 17
 * maven 3.5 or higher